nats-io/jetstream-leaf-nodes-demo/README.md

 ![`imgcat topology1-server.png`](topology1-server.png)

-There is a central cluster to which two clusters `spoke-1` and `spoke-2` connect via leafnode connections I am using two of these to demonstrate the principle, but you can have as many as needed.
+There is a central cluster to which two clusters `spoke-1` and `spoke-2` connect via leafnode connections.
+I am using two of these to demonstrate the principle, but you can have as many as needed.
-To show it's possible, each cluster consists of 3 server.
-Use fewer if you do not need the redundancy. let's have a look at server one in the cluster hub.
+To show it's possible, each cluster consists of three servers but use fewer if you do not need the redundancy.
+Let's have a look at server one in the cluster hub.

 ```txt
 > cat cluster-hub-1.cfg